LeeRoySheep/Masterblog-API/README.md

 and
 AdamAdmin with Password 'admin'.
 Please note that without the auth token and user you can only search and order posts
+## API
+The API is accessible at http://localhost:5002/api/docs I am still working on the API Documentation I am happy for any help
 ## Anotations
 If you have any Ideas how to optimize the programm feel free and write to me I am always happy to learn.
 If you like the code feel free to use it copy it or change it...